Robert F. Williams: Black Armed Guard

 Alarmed at the threat to civil rights activists, Williams had applied to the National Rifle Association (NRA) for a charter for a local rifle club.
 He called the Monroe Chapter of the NRA the Black Armed Guard; it was made up of about 50–60 men, including some veterans like him.
 They were determined to defend the local black community from racist attacks, a goal similar to that of the Deacons for Defense who established chapters in Louisiana, Mississippi and Alabama in 1964–1965.

 Newtown was the black residential area of Monroe.
 In the summer of 1957, there were rumors that the KKK was going to attack the house of Dr. Albert E. Perry, a practicing physician and vice-president of the Monroe NAACP.
 Williams and his men of the Armed Guard went to Perry's house to defend it, fortifying it with sandbags.
 When numerous KKK members appeared and shot from their cars, Williams and his followers returned the fire, driving them away.

 "After this clash the same city officials who said the Klan had a constitutional right to organize met in an emergency session and passed a city ordinance banning the Klan from Monroe without a special permit from the police chief."

 In Negroes with Guns, Williams writes:

 [R]acists consider themselves superior beings and are not willing to exchange their superior lives for our inferior ones.
-They are most vicious and violent when they can practice violence with impunity."
-He wrote, "It has always been an accepted right of Americans, as the history of our Western states proves, that where the law is unable, or unwilling, to enforce order, the citizens can, and must act in self-defense against lawless violence.
+They are most vicious and violent when they can practice violence with impunity.
+It has always been an accepted right of Americans, as the history of our Western states proves, that where the law is unable, or unwilling, to enforce order, the citizens can, and must act in self-defense against lawless violence.

 Williams insisted his position was defensive, as opposed to a declaration of war.
 He relied on numerous black military veterans from the local area, as well as financial support from across the country.
 In Harlem, particularly, fundraisers were frequently held and proceeds devoted to purchasing arms for Williams and his followers.
 He called it "armed self-reliance" in the face of white terrorism.
 Threats against Williams' life and his family became more frequent.

 Kissing Case

-In 1958 Williams as head of the NAACP chapter defended two young black boys, ages seven and nine, who were jailed and beaten in Monroe after a white girl kissed each of them on the cheek and told her mother, who became enraged.
+In 1958, Williams as head of the NAACP chapter defended two young black boys, ages seven and nine, who were jailed and beaten in Monroe after a white girl kissed each of them on the cheek and told her mother, who became enraged.
 The incident was covered internationally and Williams became known around the world.
 His publicity campaign, inviting a barrage of headlines castigating Monroe and the US in the global press, was instrumental in shaming the officials involved.
 Authorities eventually released the boys, who were pardoned by the governor of North Carolina, but the state never apologized for its treatment of them.
-The controversy was known as the "Kissing Case."
+The controversy was known as the "Kissing Case".